herschel666/microblog-action/README.md

           i18n.posts: 'Artikel'

       - Deploy Microblog
-        uses: ... # Use your preferred service to the contents of /_site
+        uses: ... # Use your preferred service to deploy the contents of /_site
 ```

 **Minimal configuration**